Loadge/hpmoonCUDA/README.md

 Multiobjective optimization of high performance, neuroengineering application and rehabilitation techniques.

-Development, optimization and evaluation of multi-objective classification parallel procedures for signals EEG (electroencephalogram) with parallel programming languages (OPENCL) for high performance computing.
+Development, optimization and evaluation of multi-objective classification parallel procedures for signals EEG (electroencephalogram) with parallel programming languages (CUDA) for high performance computing.